 As a natural sweetener, honey is slowly replacing sugar as the sweetener of choice.
-This report will explore what are these products?
+This report will explore what these products are?
 What is the history of both, whilst also exploring how supermarket choices may not provide consumers with the best choices?
 As honey has a finite supply, certain suppliers have begun adulterating their products with corn syrup to increase profitability.
 Therefore, corn syrup will be explored briefly.

 The report will then move on to examining Honey & Sugar at an industrial scale.
 What industrial processes must take place for the product to end up on a supermarket shelf?
 What is the regulation surrounding both products?
 What byproducts are created during these processes, and ultimately what is the ongoing effect on the global ecosystem?
 Can the damages made to the ecosystem be reversed?
 These questions all need to be considered in increasingly an environmentally focused world.